 - 1. The courses were completed at an accredited college or university. - 2.
-The courses were completed within the previous 8 years. - o For the Vocational Nursing Program, all courses completed within the previous 5 years, with a grade of "C" or better are eligible for consideration. - 3.
+The courses were completed within the previous 8 years. - o For the Vocational Nursing Program, all courses completed within the previous 5 years with a grade of "C" or better are eligible for consideration. - 3.
 The courses are equivalent in content and number of credit hours to those offered by Platt College. - 4.
-The courses considered for transfer are at the appropriate college year. - o Freshman or sophomore year courses may be considered for waiver of Platt College Associate Degree level courses, only. o Junior or senior level courses may be considered for waiver of Platt College Associate Degree or bachelor's degree level courses. o At no time may one transferred course be used to waive more - o At no time may one transferred course be used to waive more than one Platt College course. - 5.
+The courses considered for transfer are at the appropriate college year. - o Freshman or sophomore year courses may be considered for waiver of Platt College Associate Degree level courses only. - o Junior or senior level courses may be considered for waiver of Platt College Associate Degree or Bachelor's degree level courses. - o $\,$ At no time may one transferred course be used to waive more than one Platt College course. - 5.
 The student achieved a minimum grade of "C" or 2.0 for the courses considered for transfer. - 6.
 To be accepted as waiver of Platt College courses, a student must submit official transcripts for transfer credit consideration. - o Without receipt of official transcripts, Platt College will not issue Transfer Credit for any of its courses. - Students wishing to transfer credits into Platt College for any program must deliver an official transcript to the Academic Dean, or designee, within the first thirty (30) days from the day they start their program. - Students MUST not attend or be scheduled for any class or classes that they are requesting a transfer credit.
 Once attendance has been posted a TC credit CANNOT be applied. - Exceptions to any provision within are considered on an individual basis.

-Transfer Credits are not calculated into the student's grade point average.
+Transfer Credits are not calculated into the student's cumulative grade point average.